alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 ##Allergen products

-When you import a complete product, but repackaging or re-labelling is required, contact the VMD at [importcert@vmd.defra.gsi.gov.uk](mailto:importcert@vmd.defra.gsi.gov.uk)
+When you import a complete product, but repackaging or re-labelling is required, contact the VMD at [importcert@vmd.defra.gsi.gov.uk](mailto:importcert@vmd.defra.gsi.gov.uk) for help.